-Comments from the author about writing: Cheryl Mullenbach is an author of history books for young adults and middle school age readers.
-She writes about the usual people, places, and events that parents and educators expect to see in the history books.
-In addition, she uncovers the unusual stories that aren’t found in a typical history book.
-Her books inspire young people—and adults—to scratch beneath the surface of historical facts to discover the rich stories that make history real.
+Comments from the author about writing: I like to uncover the unusual stories that aren’t found in a typical history book.
+Hopefully my books inspire young people—and adults—to scratch beneath the surface of historical facts to discover the rich stories that make history real

 Literary awards received and date received: